Single-Model Attribution of Generative Models Through Final-Layer Inversion: Experiments

 \section{Experiments}

 We demonstrate the effectiveness of the proposed methods---\raw{}, \dct{}, and \method{}---in a range of extensive experiments.
-We begin with smaller generative models trained on CelebA and LSUN, which allow a fine-grained evaluation in various setups. \ml{We extend the experiments to modern large-scale diffusion models and style-based models, to medical image generators, and to tabular models.}
+We begin with smaller generative models trained on CelebA and LSUN, which allow a fine-grained evaluation in various setups.
+We extend the experiments to modern large-scale diffusion models and style-based models, to medical image generators, and to tabular models.
+All experiments can be reproduced using our public code repository.\footnote{\url{https://github.com/MikeLasz/flipad}}